JMencius/Arrow/README.md

 # LongBow Manuscript Code Repository
-This repository archives the pipeplines and codes in the LongBow manuscript.
+This repository archives the pipelines and codes in the LongBow manuscript.

 # Contents
 The contents are organized into seven main folders.
 Please feel free to click on any title to view the detailed `README.md`.